-The Historical Archive of Refugee Hellenism of the Municipality of Kalamaria is in Northern Greece, the only public body involved in the search, rescue of historical documents and dissemination of the history of refugees.
-The subject of the investigation is: the refugees of the Asia Minor Disaster, the Hellenism of East Rumelia, Istanbul, Imbros and Tenedos, the Greek Cypriot refugees after the Turkish invasion and occupation in 1974, as well as the Greek expatriates.
+The Historical Archive of Refugee Hellenism of the Municipality of Kalamaria is the only public institution in Northern Greece that deals with the research, the preservation of historical documents and the dissemination of the history of refugees.
+The research objects are: the refugees of the Asia Minor Catastrophe, the Hellenism of Eastern Romelia, Constantinople, Imbros and Tenedos, the Greek Cypriot refugees after the Turkish invasion and occupation in 1974, as well as the Greek expatriates.

-The HARH, recognizing the value of volunteering and constantly seeking to stoke its relationship with modern society is open to volunteers who wish to offer their services to it.
-Until now, a number of volunteers have been employed, who, in collaboration with the permanent or temporary staff, have produced work with impressive results, both qualitatively and quantitatively.
-Thus, it turns out that with the appropriate guidance and with the resources of willingness, enthusiasm, special knowledge and individual skills, volunteers can become a force to be reckoned for our organization.
+HARH, recognizing the value of volunteerism and constantly seeking to feed back its relationship with modern society, is open to volunteers who wish to offer their services to it.
+To date, a large number of volunteers have been employed, who, in collaboration with permanent or temporary staff, have produced work with impressive results, both qualitatively and quantitatively.
+It is thus demonstrated that, with the right guidance and with the help of personal passion, enthusiasm, specific knowledge and individual skills, volunteers can become a force to be reckoned with for our organization.

-The volunteers will deal: A. with the cataloguing of old and new titles of the HARH with the management software KOHA, B. with the classification and archiving of the municipal archive of Kalamaria and other archival collections.
+The volunteers will be engaged in: A. cataloging of old and new titles of the HARH with the KOHA management software, B. classifying and archiving the municipal archive of Kalamaria and other archival collections.

-The voluntary work will take place under the guidance of the archivist of the HARH, Mrs. Angeliki Liponis and will take place in the halls of the HARH and in the area of the Municipality of Kalamaria.
-The team of volunteers will include up to 7 people, whose selection will be done in order of priority.
-The minimum working time in this program is 150 hours, which should be completed within 3 months.
-The working days and hours will be in the morning and will be discussed at the first meeting of the volunteer group.
+The volunteer work will take place under the guidance of the archivist of HARH, Ms Angeliki Liponi and will take place in the halls of HARH and in an area of the Municipality of Kalamaria.
+The group of volunteers will include up to 7 people, for the selection of which a priority order will be observed.
+The minimum time of employment in this program is 150 hours, which must be completed within 3 months.
+The days and hours of work will be in the mornings and will be discussed at the first meeting of the volunteer team.
 Program duration: 10 November 2020 – 10 January 2021.
-A certificate of participation in the program and a letter of recommendation will be provided by the HARH.
+A certificate of participation in the program and a letter of recommendation will be provided by HARH.

 Those interested can register at email@example.com and by calling 2310 432091, between 9.00 and 14.00, Monday to Friday.
-Please provide full name, property (school of study or graduation) and telephone number.
+Please state your full name, status (school of study or graduation) and telephone number.
 Applications will be accepted until Friday 23 October.
-Until Wednesday 4